jenhausu/3rd-Party-Library-for-iOS/README.md

 * [SingleLineShakeAnimation](https://github.com/haaakon/SingleLineShakeAnimation) : Shake a view with a single line of code with a non-intrusive extension for UIView, written in Swift.
 * [JHChainableAnimations](https://github.com/jhurray/JHChainableAnimations) : Easy to read and write chainable animations in Objective-C
 * [JazzHands](https://github.com/IFTTT/JazzHands) : A simple keyframe-based animation framework for UIKit.
 Perfect for scrolling app intros.
+* [DKChainableAnimationKit](https://github.com/Draveness/DKChainableAnimationKit) : Easy to read and write chainable animations in Swift

 ## Effect
 * [Shimmer](https://github.com/facebook/Shimmer) : An easy way to add a simple, shimmering effect to any view in an iOS app.